MinDlessAK/100xDevs-Cohort-2/Week-3/Week-3.1/ReadMe.md

    **Let’s go Deep:**
      Let’s look at the following check, User needs to:
    - Send kidneyId in the form of queryParam `(ex: ?n=)`
    - Provide a correct username & password in the headers.

 ## UGLY WAYS:
--Using If/Else checks.
+   - Using If/Else checks.
--Using functions.
+   - Using functions.

 ```jsx
 const express = require("express");